allaremean/LeagueTable/README.md

 4. Open your browser to `http://localhost:4200` to dive into the UI!

 ## 🔐 Accounts & Permissions
-Users must register an account and be promoted by a SuperAdmin via the API to gain full CRUD operational access to the `/admin` UI dashboard.
-SuperAdmins possess global deletion and role-manipulation rights!
+Users must register an account and be promoted by a SuperAdmin via the API to gain  CRUD operational access to the `/admin` UI dashboard.
+SuperAdmins possess global deletion and role-manipulation rights!.
+There is only one SuperAdmin.

 ---
-*Developed to showcase depth mapping Full-Stack .NET and Angular structural excellence.*
+*Developed to showcase .NET knowledge depth and Angular.*